harshshah25/harshshah25/README.md

 - Full-stack developer with a focus on ML-powered applications.
 - Always learning, always coding.
-- Persuing BTech in Artificial Intelligence & Machine Learning.
+- Pursuing BTech in Artificial Intelligence & Machine Learning.

 ---